Foundit3923/Local-Look-Up/README.md

     python ./manage.py migrate --run-syncdb
     python ./manage.py runserver

-You can now browse to the [following link](http://localhost:8000/) to start exploring the sample.
+You can now browse to the [following link](http://localhost:8000/) to start exploring the project.

 	http://localhost:8000/

-The sample app also supports the Django admin which is available [here](http://localhost:8000/admin):
+The app also supports the Django admin which is available [here](http://localhost:8000/admin):

 	http://localhost:8000/admin